Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Isabelle Components for Hybrid Programs

 We now switch to the categorical approach to predicate transformers based on state transformers and the Kleisi monad of the powerset functor, as a preliminary $\MKA$-based one with relations has already been described elsewhere~\cite{MuniveS18}.
 Apart from typing and some minor syntactic differences, the other approaches---predicate transformers based on $\MKA$ and quantales, and an intermediate relational semantics for these---yield analogous results and are equally suitable for verification.
+This evidences the compositionality of our approach.

 The state and predicate transformer semantics of assignment commands is based on store update functions, as described in Section~\ref{sec:discrete-store}.
 For hybrid programs, it must be adapted to type ${\isacharprime}a{\isacharcircum}{\isacharprime}n$.